svigerske/mp/doc/source/modeling-tools.rst

 With ``y=6.0000000001`` and ``z=9.9999999999``, and assuming the solver's feasibility tolerance is at a typical value (such as :math:`10^{-6}`), most Mathematical Programming solvers consider the disjunction satisfied.
-And, from a practical viewpoint, it is (given finite-precision computations).
+And, from a practical viewpoint, it might be (given finite-precision computations).

 Our :ref:`Realistic checking mode <realistic-viols>` does exactly this: